The popularity of cell phones and wireless communication devices has resulted in a proliferation

 metric, but an interpretation of the significance of a reading sometimes requires that one know the frequency

-A third challenge results from the fact that field strength or power density levels at a cell tower site are not
+An additional challenge results from the fact that power density levels at a cell tower site are not

 some times of the day, and on some days of the week, than at others.
 The cellular service